willj-dev/willj-dev.github.io/content/pages/millennial-utopia/implementation-ideas.rst

 Council business tracker
 *************************************************

-Live updates on what is under consideration, who has the floor, whether there\'s a quorum…
+Live updates on what is under consideration, who has the floor, whether there's a quorum…

 Come to think of it, this could have little tooltips to show what motions would currently be in order, information about parliamentary procedure…

 GC Rules of Order
 *************************************************

 Like it says, for each of the MUG councils.
-In \"contemporary style\" (modern language, organized like web docs, \.\.\.) but make it clear that it\'s basically just specific applications of RRO
+In "contemporary style" (modern language, organized like web docs, ...) but make it clear that it's basically just specific applications of RRO

 RRO style and organization (especially copious notes) as the standard MU documentation style?